httpwg/http-extensions/CONTRIBUTING.md

 The Working Group has a few venues for discussion:

 * We have a session at most [IETF meetings](https://www.ietf.org/meeting/), and sometimes in between.
-Agendas, minutes and other materials for these meetings can be found in our [meeting materials repository](https://github.com/httpwg/wg-materials), and in the [official proceedings](https://datatracker.ietf.org/wg/httpbis/meetings/).
+See our [meeting materials repository](https://github.com/httpwg/wg-materials), and the [official proceedings](https://datatracker.ietf.org/wg/httpbis/meetings/) for details.

 * Our [mailing list](https://lists.w3.org/Archives/Public/ietf-http-wg/) is used for most communication, including notifications of meetings, new drafts, consensus calls and other business, as well as issue discussion.

 * We also discuss specific issues on the [issues list](https://github.com/httpwg/http-extensions/issues) itself.
 If you don't want to use Github to follow these discussions, you can subscribe to the [issue announce list](https://www.ietf.org/mailman/listinfo/http-issues).

 To be active in the Working Group, you can participate in any of these places.
 Most activity takes place on the mailing list, but if you just want to comment on and raise issues, that's fine too.